invoke-ai/InvokeAI/docs/installation/INSTALL_MANUAL.md

         === "Windows"

-            !!! info "since admin privileges are required to make links, so we use the copy (`cp`) command instead"
+            !!! info "on Windows, admin privileges are required to make links, so we use the copy command instead"

             ```cmd
-            cp environments-and-requirements\requirements-lin-win-colab-cuda.txt requirements.txt
+            copy environments-and-requirements\requirements-lin-win-colab-cuda.txt requirements.txt
             ```

         !!! warning

-            Please do not link or copy `environments-and-requirements/requirements.txt`.
+            Please do not link or copy `environments-and-requirements/requirements-base.txt`.
             This is a base requirements file that does not have the platform-specific libraries.
+Also, be sure to link or copy the platform-specific file to a top-level file named `requirements.txt` as shown here.
+Running pip on a requirements file in a subdirectory will not work as expected.

     When this is done, confirm that a file named `requirements.txt` has been created in the InvokeAI root directory and that it points to the correct